aminam000/aminam000/README.md

 I am a Full Stack Developer from Minneapolis, Minnesota. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 ### :woman_technologist: About Me :
 ### :telescope: I have experience building the frontend as well as the backend of web applications.
+I also have experience processing and analyzing data.

-### :seedling: Currenty, I am curious about Data Science tools such as NLP and Machine Learning Algorithmns.
+### :seedling: Currenty, I am curious about data science and data science tools such as NLP and Machine Learning Algorithmns.

 ### :zap: In my free time, I like to try new restaurants and play word games with my friends.